 In addition to the risk protection feature, life insurance can present an excellent shelter from income taxes.
 This can provide a viable alternative when the use of other tax shelters, such as IRAs and company retirement plans, have been exhausted.
 Further, the use of life insurance is an integral part of any properly planned estate and can be used to significantly reduce estate taxes.

-Gene Nazelrod, Jason Nazelrod, and Donna Wauters Swarthout are licensed insurance agents in the state of Maryland.
+Jason Nazelrod, Eugene Nazelrod, Scott Hoskins, and Donna Wauters Swarthout are licensed insurance agents in the state of Maryland.
 Please inquire about other state availability.